ShaylaWhite/JVS-Health/README.md

 ## Acknowledgments
 We would like to express our gratitude to the following individuals for their invaluable assistance and guidance throughout this project:

 - [Suresh Melvin Sigera's GitHub Profile](https://git.generalassemb.ly/sureshmelvinsigera) - Suresh provided essential support when we faced challenges in implementing testing with Mock MVC.
-He provide key details and gudiance about how to mock a logged in user properly.
+He provides key details and guidance about how to mock a logged-in user properly.